 Persian miniature, 15th century.
 A gazelle at the spring, surrounded by animals and flowering vegetation.

-At the center of this world stands the gazelle (āhū, ghazāleh), or sometimes a fowl (morghak).
-Graceful upon the open plain and perpetually exposed to danger as natural prey (seyd), the gazelle became one of the natural images of the beloved.
-Its large luminous eyes suggest the beloved’s intoxicated gaze, while its delicate white markings recall the beauty spots (khāl) adorning the beloved’s face.
-Persian poets dwell repeatedly upon the animal’s fearful elegance: its pompous, strutting movement across the plain (kharāmidan, chamidan, danidan), eyes half-lidded with apparent intoxication (chashm-e khomār, mast), and upon sighting danger, its fleeting pause and startled flight (ramīdan, gorīkhtan).
-Beauty appears always poised between invitation and withdrawal.
+At the center of the scene stands the gazelle (āhū, ghazāleh), or occasionally a fowl (morghak).
+Graceful upon the open ground and exposed there perpetually as natural prey (seyd), the gazelle furnished one of the standing images of the beloved: its large luminous eyes suggest her intoxicated gaze, and its delicate white markings the beauty spots (khāl) upon her face.
+The poets dwell on the animal’s fearful elegance–the proud, strutting gait across the plain (kharāmidan, chamidan, danidan), the eyes half-lidded as though drunk (chashm-e khomār, mast), and then, at the first sign of danger, the momentary pause and startled flight (ramīdan, gorīkhtan).
+Beauty stands always poised in this way between invitation and withdrawal.

 Shekār: “hunt” or “prey.”
 Love repeatedly conceived as pursuit and capture.